 Being in a wider position does tend to give you a stronger grip and better overall control of the bike.
 This can be especially important if you’re considering a men’s mountain bike or a women’s mountain bike as you’ll want to do tight turns when you’re on the trails.

 Saddles are unquestionably important to you when you’re riding.
 Having the wrong saddle can do some lasting damage at worst, at best, it will make your ride uncomfortable.

-Why?
-This is to reduce any pressure on this soft tissue and, speaking from experience, provides the best amount of support for your sit-bone.
+This is to reduce any pressure on this soft tissue and provides the best amount of support for your sit-bone.

 Related: How to Choose Bike Saddles

-Trust me, you’ll know quite quickly if you haven’t got the right amount of support!
-However, I would recommend adjusting the position at times, sometimes just the slightest change in angle can be all it takes to find the optimum position.
+Your body will notify you quickly when it doesn’t like the saddle too much.
+However, adjusting the position can help.
+Sometimes just the slightest change in angle can be all it takes to find the optimum position.

-The thing is with saddles, they are one of the easiest components to change on a bike so if the one that comes with the bike isn’t suitable, change it to one that works for you!
+Saddles are one of the easiest components to change on a bike.
+So, if the one that comes with the bike isn’t suitable, change it to one that works for you!

 One standout feature, unique to a woman’s bike is the step-through frame.